 Cesky Krumlov is a small town in Southern Bohemia, about four hours south of Prague.
 Although it is small, it is stunningly beautiful and it is a joy to wander around its small streets and incredible castle.
-Make sure you stay the night so that you can see the town with the beautiful soft lighting that is common in the Czech Republic.
+Make sure you stay the night so that you can see the town with its beautiful soft lighting that is common in the Czech Republic.

 Here is the castle with its stunning tower.
 Built between the 14th and 19th centuries, it is an impressive place.